-Black and Minority Ethnic Staff Network Group
+Black Asian Minority Ethnic (BAME) Staff Network Group

 We believe that any network group depends on social as well as professional interaction, so you will be pleased to know that we also organise (fairly) regular social events.

 - Promote race equality through active involvement and consultation on the University's strategy, policies and guidance on race equality.

 - Monitor and assess the effective implementation of actions created in relation to the Race Equality Charter Mark.

 - Campaign and lobby on race equality by preparing submissions to public consultations, public forums and University governing bodies.